 You might be able to find alternative equipment for your employees to use.
 For example:

 - more advanced power tools that cause lower levels of vibration may be available

-- a properly adjusted chair and a well-positioned screen, keyboard and mouse, combined with appropriate breaks, information and training, will reduce the risk of RSI for computer users
+- a properly adjusted chair and a well-positioned screen, keyboard and mouse will reduce the risk of RSI for computer users

-- the use of well-designed workstations and equipment such as conveyors can reduce the amount and/or difficulty of handling objects during manufacture, packing or loading
+- the use of well-designed workstations and equipment such as conveyors can make handling objects easier during manufacture, packing or loading

-Whether you retain all your existing equipment and processes or introduce some new ones, training is crucial to minimising the risk of RSI.
+Whether you keep all your existing equipment and processes or introduce some new ones, training is crucial to minimising the risk of RSI.
 See train staff to avoid repetitive strain injury.